CS3219-AY2425S1/cs3219-ay2425s1-project-g29/backend/chat_service/README.md

-# Question Service
+# Chat Service

-This service provides an questions service API for users to interact with.
+This service provides a chat service API for users to interact with.
-Alongside this, there is a kafka consumer that listens to match_results and appends an appropriate question.
-It the publishes this to the question_result topic.
+Alongside this, it uses websockets to interact with the frontend for real-time feedback

 ## Setup